Martin Bayfield: Film and television career

 Since retirement, Bayfield has worked as a journalist, an after-dinner speaker, and has appeared in all of the Harry Potter films playing the half-giant Hagrid, as Robbie Coltrane's body and stunt double (he also appeared in Harry Potter and the Chamber of Secrets as a young Rubeus Hagrid).
 Continuing the acting theme, he also played a cyclops in Jonathan Liebesman's Wrath of the Titans, the sequel to the 2010 movie Clash of the Titans.
 Bayfield also played "Rugby Player 1" in an episode of the BBC One series New Tricks (first shown on 1 September 2008).

 In his broadcasting career, Bayfield has presented the NFL and World's Strongest Man coverage on UK Channel Five and worked as a rugby correspondent on BBC Radio 5 Live.
 He also served as a presenter for ITV's coverage of the 2007 and 2011 Rugby World Cups, as well as presenting ITV's Guinness Premiership highlights.
-From 2012-2016, he co-presented BBC's Crimewatch with Kirsty Young.
+From 2012 to 2016, he co-presented BBC's Crimewatch with Kirsty Young.
 From 23 August 2018 Martin took part in Celebrity Masterchef of which he reached the final three shown on BBC one on 28 September 2018.

 In 2013, BT Sport acquired the exclusive rights to the Aviva Premiership.
 Bayfield (along with his ITV co-presenter Craig Doyle) moved to the new channel and he now works as a presenter, pundit and pitchside reporter.

 Personal life

-Bayfield is married to his second wife Jane Goodman, and has three daughters, Roseanna, Polly and Lucy whom he had with his first wife, Helena.
+Bayfield is married to his second wife Jane Goodman, and has three daughters with his first wife, Helena.

-In August 2014, Bayfield was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-He is actively involved with charity, and is an Honorary President of the Wooden Spoon Society, the rugby charity that supports disadvantaged children and young people.
+Bayfield is an Honorary President of the Wooden Spoon Society, the rugby charity that supports disadvantaged children and young people.

-Bayfield released A Very Tall Story, a memoir of his rugby days, on Sept.
-15, 2022.
+Bayfield released A Very Tall Story, a memoir of his rugby days, on 15 Sept.
+2022.